buraglio/rfc6052-nat64-converter/README.md

+# Binary version
+This repo is for the original python code.
+There is a go binary that is *much* faster and efficien and contains more utility, including this, that is available [here](https://github.com/buraglio/ipv6utils)

 # RFC 6052 converter

 This script allows you to convert between IPv6 and IPv4 addresses using the default well-known prefix (64:ff9b::/96) or specify a custom prefix.